 Old hospitals and street signs; I know what I’m looking out for next time I’m in London.

-Various episodes of Evil Genius with Russel Kane, asking that age old question of whether you can separate art from the artist.
+Various episodes of Evil Genius with Russell Kane, asking that age old question of whether you can separate art from the artist.
 It’s been an eye opener about several people – the Frank Sinatra & Marie Stopes episodes were memorable – and it’s a welcome addition to my listening habits.

 The Cipher 240: Kalyn Heffernan of Wheelchair Sports Camp.
 I only had a cursory knowledge of WSC because of their association with Strange Famous and I can’t really say I’m a fan of the music, but it’s a great interview with an amazing person.
 On that note, over Christmas they announced that there’ll be no new The Cipher episodes, which sucks hugely.
 I’ve still got a fair few episodes that I skipped out on before, so I’ll be listening for a while yet but still, bad news.